juntylpro1/secure-enterprise/project-spend.md

 # Tracking usage and spend for projects
 {: #project-usage-spend}

+As a billing or FinOps manager, you need to track spending for teams in your organization and bill them back for the resources that they deploy.
 [Projects](#x2035151){: term} help with accounting by ensuring that all resources that are associated with a project can be tracked back to the project with tagging and resource usage reports.
 {: shortdesc}

-Resources that are manually added to a project or created by deploying from a project are automatically given service tags with the ID for the project and configuration that they're associated with.
-These tags are visible in usage reports or by using the command line interface (CLI) or API.
+Resources in a project are automatically given service tags with the ID for the project and configuration that they're associated with.
+These tags are visible in usage reports or by using the command-line interface (CLI) or API.
 You can use these tags to filter your usage report and get a clear view of spending for projects.
 This way, it's easier to bill usage back to the teams that are deploying projects.

-Service tags are managed exclusively by services.
+The services themselves exclusively manage service tags.
 Users can't add or remove service tags.
 For more information, see [Tag types](/docs/account?topic=account-tag&interface=ui#tag-types).
 {: note}

 If you're just getting started, you might want to [estimate architecture costs in a project](/docs/secure-enterprise?topic=secure-enterprise-cost-estimate-project&interface=ui).